Here’s an old Mother Goose rhyme that’s known to have been around since 1812…

 Come visit Mama Lisa’s House of Nursery Rhymes for more Mother Goose rhymes!

 This article was posted on Wednesday, October 19th, 2005 at 10:34 am and is filed under Barney Bodkin Broke His Nose, Countries & Cultures, English, English Nursery Rhymes, History of Nursery Rhymes, History of Nursery Rhymes, Languages, MP3 Recordings, Nursery Rhymes, Podcasts, Recordings of Nursery Rhymes, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The English Nursery Rhymes “Barney Bodkin Broke His Nose” (with an mp3 recording) and “Hyder Iddle Diddle Dell””